cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 * pediatric confirmed
 * pediatric suspected

-The source data specfies that admissions for the previous day are summed over a seven-day period starting with the collection date.
+The source data specifies that admissions for the previous day are summed over a seven-day period starting with the collection date.
 We automatically adjust the date for each result so that admissions are incident to the seven day period starting with that date.